Trading indices vs forex: what are the main differences and what can you trade?

 Trading indices vs trading forex

 Trading indices and forex are two of the most popular ways that you can get exposure to the financial markets.
-Indices trading focuses on tracking the performance of a group of stocks while forex trading looks at the exchange value of buying one currency and selling another.
+Indices trading focuses on tracking the performance of a group of stocks, while forex trading looks at the exchange value when buying one currency and selling another.

-With forex trading, you buy and sell a currency on the foreign exchange market with hopes that it’ll appreciate, or depreciate.
+With forex trading, you’ll buy one currency and sell another on the foreign exchange market.
+If you buy a currency pair, you’ll hope that the base (the first currency listed in a forex pair) appreciates, and if you sell, you’d expect the base to depreciate.
 The more times a currency is traded every day, the more volatile the price of other currencies become.

-For example, you could trade any combination of two currency pairs like the British pound against the US dollar (GBP/USD), the euro against the US dollar (EUR/USD), and the US dollar against the Japanese yen (USD/JPY).
+With us, you can trade on over 80 pairs, with a range of major, minor and exotic currency pairs to choose from.
+Some of the most popular currency pairs include the British pound against the US dollar (GBP/USD), the euro against the US dollar (EUR/USD), and the US dollar against the Japanese yen (USD/JPY).

-These are very liquid markets, providing traders with the opportunity to get exposure and make profit.
+These are very liquid markets, providing traders with more opportunities to get exposure and take advantage of the spread.
 In the same breath, there’s risk of possible loss if the market moves against them.

-With us, you’ll take a position on both markets using CFDs.
+With us, you’ll speculate on both markets using CFD trading.

 Trading indices vs forex: which market is better for beginners?

 It depends on several factors, but most beginners tend to get exposure to indices at the start of their journey as forex is more suited for experienced traders.
-This is because the indices market follows the direction of stocks closely, making it slightly pronounced as to how the index will move in the future.
+This is because the indices market follows the direction of stocks closely, making it slightly predictive of how the index will move in the future.

-For example, during Covid-19, lots of tech stocks were resilient while most sectors crumbled as a result of the lockdown.
+For example, during Covid-19, there was a large drop in most sectors as a result of the lockdown before they saw a rebound.
+One of those markets affected were tech stocks, which proved to be resilient during the period.
 If you took a long position on the NASDAQ 100 Tech Index (US Tech 100), which contains the 100 largest US tech stocks, you probably would’ve made a profit during that period.

 Some of the factors that affect an index’s price include big events like interest rate decisions, a country’s economic performance and many others.
 This is why it’s prudent to use fundamental analysis to support your decision to take a particular position.